Azure/azure-powershell/src/ResourceMover/docs/Add-AzResourceMoverMoveResource.md

 ```

 ## DESCRIPTION
 Creates or updates a Move Resource in the move collection.
+The 'Add-AzResourceMoverMoveResource' command remains same for both 'RegionToRegion' and 'RegionToZone' type move collections.

 ## EXAMPLES